 A small number of students will follow this science course.
 The decision to enter a student for Entry Level Science will be reached in consultation with parents and teachers.
-The AQA Entry Level Certificate (ELC) in Science is designed for students who find Science challenging and may not achieve a grade 1 at GCSE.
+The AQA Entry Level Certificate (ELC) in Science is designed for students who find science challenging and may not achieve a grade 1 at GCSE.

-Functional Skills English and Mathematics
+Functional Skills English and mathematics

-A small number of students will follow these courses if GCSE English or Mathematics is not appropriate.
-They are focused on basic numeracy and literacy and result in an entry-level qualification.
+A small number of students may follow these courses to support the development of basic numeracy and literacy.
+They result in an entry-level qualification.